akhileshmoghe/akhileshmoghe.github.io/_posts/AWS/IoT/2020-02-21-AWS-IoT-Device-Management.md

 AWS IoT Device Management makes it easy to securely onboard, organize, monitor, and remotely manage IoT devices at scale.
 In this blog we will explore AWS IoT Device management in details.

 ## On-Boarding & Provisioning of Devices:
-* onboard connected devices in bulk.
+* Onboard connected devices in bulk.
-* onboard new devices by using:
+* Onboard new devices by using:
   * the IoT management console or
   * APIs to upload templates that you populate with information like:
     * device manufacturer